Casa Grande City Council

 Mayor Craig McFarland

 Born and raised in California, Mayor Craig McFarland has lived in Casa Grande since 2005.
 He is a graduate of the Cal State University Fresno and retired from Golden Eagle Distributors in January 2015 as VP of Sales after a ten-year tenure with the company, and 36 total years in beverage business sales management and operations.

 Mayor McFarland began his first term as Mayor in December 2016, and his priorities include providing leadership, encouraging people, and promoting progress, in addition to increasing quality of life, encouraging new business, and supporting Casa Grande’s infrastructure and economic development.

 McFarland has two children, Kelly and Scott, and five grandchildren, Dillan, Keira, Connor, Leila, and Brady.
 He has been married to his wife, Nancy for 39 years.

-Serving as the Mayor Pro Tempore since December 2016, Mr. Ralph Varela was originally appointed to fill a vacant seat on the City Council on April 3, 2012.
+Serving as the Mayor Pro Tempore from December 2016 to January 2018, Mr. Ralph Varela was originally appointed to fill a vacant seat on the City Council on April 3, 2012.
 He previously served on the Casa Grande City Council from 2003 to 2010.
 Varela previously served as Mayor Pro Tempore from June 2006 – June 2007.

 Mr. Varela holds a BA in Sociology from the University of Texas at El Paso and a Master’s in Social Work from Arizona State University.
 Mr. Varela has been Chief Executive Officer for the Pinal Hispanic Council for twenty-two years.
 He is a National Consultant in the areas of non-profit fiscal management, cultural competency, and community mobilization.
 Mr. Varela has been a Substance Abuse and Mental Health Services Administration Federal Grant Reviewer for the past eleven years.